Sumguy31/Sumguy31.github.io/coursework.md

 ### Embry-Riddle Aeronautical University
  - Calculus and Analytical Geometry II
- - Calculus and Analytical Geomtery I
+ - Calculus and Analytical Geometry I
  - Intro to Computers and Applications
  - Physics I for Engineers
  - Explorations in Physics